 What's with Fortnite: Battle Royale?
 How much did Epic Games pay you to hide its MAU?

 Fortnite has two modes: Battle Royale and Save the World.
 And in Battle Royale mode there are no trophies.
 When someone hasn't earned a single trophy in the game, normally it would still appear in their trophy list (with zero trophies).
 In fact, this is also how it worked for Fortnite before the 29th of March 2018.
 Then in a patch v.3.4.0 they changed it.
 Since then if someone plays only in Battle Royale mode – Fortnite doesn't appear in a trophy list.

 I use another method to calculate its total number of players, with a bigger margin of error and providing only the lowest estimate.
 Its number is probably higher.

 And, alas, Fortnite: Battle Royale's new players and MAU can't be calculated this way with a reasonable margin of error.

 If the game is available for several platforms, then how the numbers are combined?

 Someone played a game on different platforms from the same account = one player.
 It brings some counterintuitive side-effects like when a game can have more new PS4 players than overall new players (because they've already played the PS3 version and thus new to the PS4 version only).

 Last month your site said this game had 50 mln players, this month it gained another 1 mln, but its total number became 49 mln – even less than before!

 All the numbers are recalculated and become more accurate with every update – don't treat them as final.
-And that's what “15% margin of error” remark is for.
-(Actually, for most games the margin of error is much lower, but I prefer to play it safe.)
+And that's what “10% margin of error” remark is for.

 Why isn't gamstat.com updated every day?